 You can learn more about our upcoming courses here.

-If you’re a professional carer (such as a support worker, youth worker, school counsellor or other health professional) who is interested in learning more about how to support someone with an eating disorder, please email us to be notified of upcoming webinars for professionals at firstname.lastname@example.org
+If you’re a professional carer (such as a support worker, youth worker, school counsellor or other health professional) who is interested in learning more about how to support someone with an eating disorder, please read more about our course for professionals here.

 EDA aims to help carers of people with an eating disorder to feel supported and confident in their role.
 We also aim to provide you with the space and understanding to be able to reflect and figure out what your role actually looks like.
 Everyone’s recovery journey looks different and therefore everyone’s experience of being a carer will as well.
 Please don’t hesitate to contact us if you have any questions about how we can support you.